Australians in World War 1

 War and its glories by J. G. McLean, an Australian soldier, gives an honest account of his experiences of the war and those he met.
 This book is available to read online.

 Front cover of book War and its glories by ex-private J.G.
 Mc Lean.
-It shows a barbarian in tunic and helmet holding a bloody sword, sitting on a globe of the world.
+Roman gladiator sits on globe of world, holding a bloody dagger

 Ernest Wells wrote a number of publications about his experiences in the war.
 You can read these online.
 Search the catalogue under the name E. Wells to find them, and click on the manuscript icon to view.